 DIY Fishing Rod Holder

 It can be simple to make a fishing rod holder.
-You can use any of the above available product styles to guide your DIY project.
+You can use the above available product styles to guide your DIY project.
 You can also use inexpensive, common household items to have your fishing rods organized and safely stored in no time.

 Creating Your Own DIY Rod Holder